nicksavill/DEB_development/Course_outline.md

 Week 5: Combining data
 Different types of joins.
 First workshop workign with the chosen data set

-Week 6: Revison of inferentail stats from first year and building on this Principals of testing variation between groups.
+Week 7: Revison of inferentail stats from first year and building on this Principals of testing variation between groups.
 Coding to run bootstrapping tests.
 Describing commonly used approaches (t-tests).

-Week 7: Multivariate analysis 1.
+Week 8: Multivariate analysis 1.
 Introduction to the concepts of multivariate statistics.
 Clustering

-Week 8: Multivariate analysis 2.
+Week 9: Multivariate analysis 2.
 PCA analysis

-Week 9: Principles of data presentation
+Week 10: Principles of data presentation
 Coding and principles for communicating data

-Week 10: Poster day
+Week 11: Clas test and Poster day
+Class test in first session - Data analysis problem to be completed in 40 minutes.
+Cleaning, joining datasets, generating a graph to answer a question.
-An event for students to display and present their posters, for assessment by staff and peers.
-Will be accompanied by food and drinks at the Bayes Institute.
+Friday calss - An event for students to display and present their posters, for assessment by staff and peers.
+Will be accompanied by food and drinks at Murchiston house.
+Mix of electronic pasters and printed

 ### Assessment
-Weekly online quizzes (total 25%)
+Weekly quizzes at beginning of each class (total 20%)
-Portfolio (15% marked exercise explaining how they have dealt with a problem?)
-Coding problems / mega-quizzes (25%)
+Portfolio (15%)
+Class test  (25%)
-Poster 35% (assessed by staff (25%) and peers (10%))
+Poster 40% (assessed by staff (30%) and peers (10%))

 ### Delivery
 Recorded lectures (from course face) to introduce topics